rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 ````

 As you can see, it removed the empty list completely and changed all elements of each
-list to be at the top level of the stream.
+list to be at the top-level of the stream.

-### peek()
+### `peek()`

-The peek() method is our fi nal intermediate operation.
+The `peek()` method is our final intermediate operation.
 It is useful for debugging because it
 allows us to perform a stream operation without actually changing the stream.
 The method
 signature is as follows:

 `Stream<T> peek(Consumer<? super T> action)`

-The most common use for peek() is to output the contents of the stream as it goes by.
+The most common use for `peek()` is to output the contents of the stream as it goes by.
 Suppose that we made a typo and counted bears beginning with the letter g instead of b .
 We are puzzled why the count is 1 instead of 2.
-We can add a peek() to fi nd out why:
+We can add a `peek()` to fi nd out why:

 ````
 Stream<String> stream = Stream.of("black bear", "brown bear", "grizzly");